Frequently Asked Questions

 Can people visit me at the overnight base camp and will there be parking for them?

-Friends and family are very welcome to come along and cheer you in as you arrive in the basecamp after your first day.
-We will even offer them concessions for food and drinks!
+We are more than happy for friends and family to come and cheer you in at the overnight basecamp.
+We ask that all visiting friends and family are off site by 9pm.
 We do ask however that they are aware of other runners if they intend to cheer you along other sections of the route.
-For those arriving by car, there is parking at the basecamp.
+Please note non-participants are not permitted to stay in the overnight basecamp overnight.

 Am I allowed to bring my dog?